 Utah Beach: located to the west of the Cotentin peninsula, this beach was the scene of the American landing.
 Their main objective was to secure the area in order to advance rapidly inland and cut off German reinforcements, a crucial mission for the continuation of Allied operations.

 Omaha Beach: This is without doubt the most emblematic beach of the D-Day landings, famous for the ferocious resistance encountered by the American forces.
 The entrenched German defenses inflicted heavy losses on the Allies, making this beach a poignant symbol of sacrifice and courage.
+Just above the beach, in the neighboring commune of Colleville-sur-Mer, the Normandy American Cemetery holds the graves of 9,389 American service members and lists 1,557 names on its Wall of the Missing, across 172.5 acres.
+It's the most visited site run by the American Battle Monuments Commission anywhere in the world, drawing more than a million visitors a year (source: ABMC).

 Juno Beach: The mission of the Canadian landings on Juno was to cut the road between Caen and Bayeux and facilitate the junction with the adjacent British beaches, a delicate operation that helped solidify the Allied front.